ct5845/go-starters/apps/tailwindcss/README.md

 ```

 ### Run
-The live-reload app, defaults to `development` environment.
-Builds to `./build`.
+The live-reload app, defaults to `dev` environment.
+Builds to `/tmp`.
 ```bash
 make run
 ```